dherrendoerfer/The-Robin-3D-Printer-Project/STL-Files/Bad-Robin/Build-Instructions.md

 Cut the cables to optimal length and add female connectors to the stepper and sensor cables.

 Download and transfer the Repetier firmware to the Arduino.
+Use the firmware from this repo, as the construction of the extruder requires a modified version of the Repetier firmware.

 ## Part 21: Connect the display unit